ThinkPad X220 Ubuntu Configuration Guides

 Fix Jumpy Touchpad

 Interference from the power supply may cause the pointer to be jumpy when using the touchpad.
-Add the following command to Startup Applications to remedy this problem:
+Enter this terminal command:

 xinput --set-prop "SynPS/2 Synaptics TouchPad" "Synaptics Noise Cancellation" 20 20